Subramaniya Swamy Temple, Thiruparankundram: Religious importance and festivals

-The temple priests daily perform the puja (rituals).
-The temple rituals are performed three times a day; Kalasanthi at 8:00 a.m., Uchikalam at 12:00 a.m. and Sayarakshai at 6:00 p.m.
+The temple priests perform pujas three times a day- Kalasanthi at 8:00 am, Uchikalam at 12:00 pm and Sayarakshai at 6:00 pm.
 Each ritual comprises four steps: abhisheka (sacred bath), alangaram (decoration), naivethanam (food offering) and deepa aradanai (waving of lamps) for Uchinathar (Shiva) and Uchinayagi (Parvati).
 There are weekly rituals like somavaram (Monday) and sukravaram (Friday), fortnightly rituals like pradosham, and monthly festivals like amavasai (new moon day), kiruthigai, pournami (full moon day) and sathurthi.

-Skanda Shashti festival celebrated during the Tamil month of Aippasi (October - November) is the most prominent festival of the temple.
+Skanda Shashti festival celebrated during the Tamil month of Aipasi is the most prominent festival of the temple.
 Murugan killing Surapadman is enacted during the last of the six days and the festive image of Murugan is taken in different mounts around the streets of the temple during the festival.
-Brahmotsavam here falls in the Tamil month of Panguni.
-The Vishnu named Pavalakanivai Perumal, and Murugan are taken in procession to Madurai to celebrate Minakshi's wedding (Chittirai festival), with residents of Madurai dressed in festive clothing.
-Nakkirar's association with this temple is also celebrated as a festival.
+Brahmotsavam is celebrated in the month Panguni, with Vishnu (Pavalakanivai Perumal), and Murugan taken in procession to Madurai to celebrate Minakshi's wedding (Chittirai festival).
 Karthigai Deepam festival is also celebrated during the Tamil month of Karthigai by lighting a lamp on top of the hill.
-Vaikasi Visakam, and the float festival in Thai(Tamil month) are the other festivals celebrated in the temple.
-Since the image of Vishnu is in the temple, Vaikunta Ekadashi is also celebrated.
+Vaikasi Visakam, commemorating the birth of Murugan, and the float festival in Thai are the other festivals celebrated in the temple.
+Since the image of Vishnu is in the temple, Vaikunta Ekadashi is also celebrated by Vaishnavites.